Fiverr is a global digital marketplace that now currently has three million services with a trademark of $5 gig.

 Let’s dissect what I wrote on my main gig:

-I mentioned my time limits so they won’t expect that I work on weekends.
+I mentioned my time limits so they wouldn’t expect me to work on weekends.

-I mentioned my internal promo that incentivizes bulk orders.
+I mentioned my internal promo that incentivized bulk orders.
 They get discounts for more orders done consecutively.